NZ Rugby votes to sell commercial share to US investors

 The Silver Lake deal will represent a more momentous change for the All Blacks than rugby’s move to professionalism in 1995.
 For the first time the New Zealand national team — known as the All Blacks since 1905 and the most successful team in world rugby — will not wholly belong to New Zealanders.

-NZR says the deal is necessary to ensure the future financial sustainability of New Zealand Rugby at all levels.
+NZR says the deal is necessary to ensure the future financial sustainability of the sport in New Zealand at all levels.
 The annual meeting heard NZR lost NZ$34 million ($24.7 million) last year and its revenues fell 26%, mainly due to the coronavirus pandemic.
+It plans to establish a “legacy fund” to ensure grassroots rugby remains financially sustainable.

 Silver Lake Partners was formed in 1999 and has focused mainly on investment in the technology sector and has holdings worth $79 billion in companies such as Airbnb, Twitter and Dell Technologies.
 It also holds a stake in City Football Group, which owns the English Premier League club Manchester City.